ReproducibilityInPublishing/j.jcp.2016.08.012/README.md

 ## Notes

 * Any output/issues with the build can be view at: `cat sing-build.output`
-* To reproduce all 6 rows, change the `numOfRefinements` to 6.
+* To reproduce all 6 rows, change the `numOfRefinements` in `/data/examples/runExperiments.jl` to 6.
 It consumes a lot of memory though.